EyalSi/rpos/README.md

 # Personal notes / Had to run also

 - General
+Using Raspbeery Pi 4 with Pi OS (64-bit) Realesed 2024-07-04.
+Cam v2.
 Use node 12 as written below.
-The Python version that came with piOS didn't work.
+The Python version that came with Pi OS didn't work, so you need to set to version 3.10.4.

 - Install packages
 ```